 Strangely in the past couple of years an elaborate hoax has been created around Apollo 20.
 Someone calling himself William Rutledge (or sometimes Routledge) claims in telephone interviews with European journalists to have actually flown on this mission as the LMP in August 1976.
 Launched from Vandenberg AFB in California, this mission was allegedly commanded by veteran cosmonaut Alexei Leonov while the CMP was a lady called Leona Snyder (who would have been the second woman in space were she not entirely fictitious).
 “Rutledge” says the secret US-Soviet mission was an exploration of a derelict alien vessel on the farside of the Moon.
 A lot of work has gone into supporting this fabrication, including the creation of elaborate (but unconvincing) CGI movies, but it is accepted as fact only by those who prefer fantasy to reality (and, unsurprisingly, this hoax is claimed to be genuine by some who decry Apollos 11-17 as fakes!).

 There were other cancelled Moon missions on the other side of the Iron Curtain.I have written elsewhere about the USSR’s abortive plans to reach the Moon.
 Nine cosmonauts trained for landings but their missions were cancelled after Apollo 11 (if these had gone ahead Leonov would have been the first cosmonaut to climb the ladder down to the lunar surface).
-If you watch the Apollo 18 trailer there is a “blink and you’ll miss it” shot of a Soviet LK lander which is a nice detail.
+If you watch the Apollo 18 movie, a Soviet LK lander plays a major role in the plot.

 (You can read my opinions on other Apollo movies here.